realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 <img src="img/tabs_hardware.jpg" />

-Schematic of a current TABS hardware setup in which arrows indicate the direction of communication, tanken from [LaConte et al. (2007)](http://www.ncbi.nlm.nih.gov/pubmed/17133383).
+**Fig. 1** Schematic of a current TABS hardware setup in which arrows indicate the direction of communication, tanken from [LaConte et al. (2007)](http://www.ncbi.nlm.nih.gov/pubmed/17133383).
 The dotted box represents the relevant subsystems of a typical MRI system, which include the MRI scanner, console, and image reconstruction.

-The minimum required equipment that you will need to run a powerfull rt-fMRI on your scanner could look something like this:

-CPU
-RAM
-etc..